10 Basic Qualifications for Liberation

 If your thoughts are not happy the world will not smile at you.
 If they are, it will.
 Attachment to any sense organ can get you in trouble.

-It should be appropriate to the context that requires it and it should add value to the context as well.
 Just talking to talk is a sign of low self esteem and a waste of energy.
 When you find yourself in the grip of anger, it is not wise to try to speak loving words.
 They will not come out properly.
 Just walk away from the situation.

 5) Doing What is Appropriate to your Nature (Svadharma)

-In the context of the discussion on qualifications it means doing your duty to the person you think you are.
+It means doing your duty to the person you think you are.

 It means not trying to live up to an ideal or imitate role models.

-The road to liberation is not about transcending or denying your ‘little self’.
-It is accepting who you are here and now.
-If you made mistakes and did bad things, don’t punish yourself by doing penance.
-Understand that if you knew who you really were you would not have done what you did and forgive yourself.
+If you made mistakes and did bad things, don't punish yourself by doing penance.
+Understand that if you knew who you really were – you would not have done what you did and forgive yourself.

 Ignorance, not you, is to blame.
 Understanding this makes forgiveness possible.
 Then convert the desire to be different into a desire to know who you are, since you are pure and perfect and incapable of harmful actions.

 Nobody comes here on his or her own.
 We all appear here one fine day at the behest of a power much greater than ourselves.
 We arrive programmed with a certain nature.
-After the basic biological stuff is sorted we differentiate into various types.
+After the basic biological stuff is sorted, we differentiate into various types.

 The creation itself is a vast and complex intelligently designed program that requires the contributions of many mini programs or beings.